FFFF-0000h/FFFF-0000h/README.md

 <h2>WhoamI</h2>
  I'm a programmer learning new things and solving problems, I'm proficient in modular/functional programming and proficient in object-oriented programming.
-I have the hope of one day working in a team of like minds, and until then I'll keep working on learning each day and enjoying the process.
-I have a fairly outgoing personality, so feel free to say <i>hello</i>! <hr>
+I have the hope of one day working in a team of like minds in the cybersecurity field, and until then I'll keep working on learning and enjoying the process.
+Feel free to say <i>hello</i>! <hr>

 <h2 align = "center" > My Tech Stack </h2>